cocoabench/cocoa-agent/contributed-tasks/us-federal-tax-calculation/instruction.md

-Calculate the federal income tax for a married couple using the PriorTax 2024 tax calculator.
+Calculate the federal income tax for a married couple with multiple income sources using the PriorTax 2024 tax calculator.

 **Website:** https://priortax.com/tax-calculator/2024/

 **Taxpayer Information:**

 - Filing Status: Married Filing Jointly
-- Your Age (on Dec 31, 2024): 35
+- Your Age (on Dec 31, 2024): 42
-- Spouse Age (on Dec 31, 2024): 35
+- Spouse Age (on Dec 31, 2024): 39
 - Valid SSN: Yes (both)
 - Being claimed as dependent: No (both)
 - Legally blind: No (both)
 - Disabled: No (both)
-- Number of dependents: 0
+- Number of dependents: 2

 **Income:**

-- Your W-2 Wages: $85,000
+- Your W-2 Wages: $95,000
-- Spouse W-2 Wages: $62,450
+- Spouse W-2 Wages: $72,000
-- **Total Household Income: $147,450**
+- Qualified Dividends: $2,800
+- Long-term Capital Gains: $5,200

+**Deductions & Expenses:**

+- Mortgage Interest Paid: $18,000
+- Real Estate Taxes Paid: $8,500
+- Charitable Cash Donations: $6,000

+**Retirement:**

+- Traditional IRA Contribution (You): $6,500

+**Education:**

+- Student Loan Interest Paid: $2,500

 **Task:**

-1. Navigate to the PriorTax 2024 tax calculator
-2. On the **Personal** tab:
-   - Select "Married Filing Jointly"
-   - Enter your age: 35
-   - Answer Yes for Valid SSN, No for all other questions
-   - Enter 0 dependents
-   - Enter spouse age: 35
-   - Answer Yes for spouse Valid SSN, No for all other spouse questions
-   - Click Continue
-3. On the **Job** tab:
-   - Enter your W-2 wages: $85,000
-   - Enter spouse W-2 wages: $62,450
-   - Click Continue
-4. On remaining tabs (Investments, Business, Other, Household, Expenses, Donations, Education, Retirement, Payments):
-   - Keep defaults, click Continue
-5. Find the calculated **Regular Taxes** (Federal income tax) amount
+Navigate to the PriorTax 2024 tax calculator and enter all the information above across the relevant tabs (Personal, Job, Investments, Expenses, Donations, Retirement, Education).
+Then find the calculated **Regular Taxes** (Federal income tax) amount.

+**Note:** You will need to determine whether to use standard deduction or itemized deductions based on which gives a lower tax liability.

 **Output Format:**